 Dishwasher safe, microwave safe, freezer safe, oven safe up to 170°c.

 Find out more about Portmeirion’s #GetTogether campaign

-Disclosure: Portmeirion commissioned this recipe and provided a set for the giveaway.
+Disclosure: Portmeirion commissioned this recipe.
 As ever, all opinions are my own.
 Thanks for supporting the brands that make it possible for me to write Veggie Desserts.